Dreamscent/Dreamscent.github.io/_posts/2020-06-01-From-Zero-to-OSCP.md

-One common question from my peers is "How do I go about preparing for the OSCP?
-Where do I start?".
-If you look on the internet, there are several good guides on how to go about doing it, but here I am, adding to another of that list of guides.
+One common question from my peers is *"How do I go about preparing for the OSCP?
+Where do I start?"*.
+If you look on the internet, there are several good guides on how to go about doing it, but here I am, adding my own take to that list of guides.